ivangoncharuk/ivangoncharuk.github.io/content/linux-study/systemd.md

 ---
-title: “Intro to systemd”
+title: "Intro to systemd"
 date: 2025-06-29
 draft: false
 toc: true
 tags: [linux, init, systemd]
-description: “Why PID 1 matters, how SysV init worked, and what systemd brings to the party—minus the fluff.”
+description: "Why PID 1 matters, how SysV init worked, and what systemd brings to the party—minus the fluff."
 ---

 # Outcome
-- Grasp why PID 1 (“mommy process”) owns every orphan on the box.
+- Grasp why PID 1 ("mommy process") owns every orphan on the box.
 - Recall the SysV init flow and its pain points.
 - Know what systemd bundles and why nerds argue about it.